Skip to main content

 A Moment That Has Not Yet Happened

-There is a moment somewhere in the unwritten future of Urantia when a single broadcast will arrive on every loyal sphere of Satania at once.
-The Ancients of Days, the three coordinate rulers of the seventh superuniverse on the world called Uversa, will have rendered their decision in a case that has been on the docket of the supreme court of Orvonton for almost two hundred thousand of our years.
-The flashing executionary mandate will travel through the constellation circuits to Edentia, down through the system circuits to Jerusem, and out to the seven prison worlds of the Father where Lucifer, Satan, Caligastia, and the apostate princes of the thirty-seven fallen planets are interned and have been interned, in Lucifer's case, since the day Michael of Nebadon was enthroned as sovereign ruler.
-The verdict will be the final and merciful word on the most widespread insurrection ever recorded in the local universe of Nebadon.
-After it is rendered, the names will not be spoken anymore.
-The Urantia Book is direct about this:
+Somewhere in the unwritten future of Urantia a single broadcast will arrive on every loyal sphere of Satania at once.
+The Ancients of Days, the three coordinate rulers of the seventh superuniverse on the world called Uversa, will have rendered their decision in a case that has stood on the docket of the supreme court of Orvonton for almost two hundred thousand of our years.
+The mandate will travel through the constellation circuits to Edentia, down through the system circuits to Jerusem, and out to the seven prison worlds of the Father where Lucifer, Satan, Caligastia, and the apostate princes of the fallen planets are interned.
+The verdict will be the final and merciful word on the most widespread insurrection ever recorded in the local universe of Nebadon, and after it is rendered the names will not be spoken anymore.
+Paper 53 frames the moment with unusual directness:

 "The rebellion has ended on Jerusem.
 It ends on the fallen worlds as fast as divine Sons arrive.
 We believe that all rebels who will ever accept mercy have done so.
 We await the flashing broadcast that will deprive these traitors of personality existence.
 We anticipate the verdict of Uversa will be announced by the executionary broadcast which will effect the annihilation of these interned rebels.
 Then will you look for their places, but they shall not be found.
 'And they who know you among the worlds will be astonished at you; you have been a terror, but never shall you be any more.'
 And thus shall all of these unworthy traitors 'become as though they had not been.'
 All await the Uversa decree."
 (53:9.7)

-That is the moment.
-It has not yet happened.
-When it does, the long planetary era we have been living through, the era inherited from a rebellion that broke out in our local system about the time the cave bear and the mammoth still walked the rivers of southern France, will close.
-What follows is a different kind of history.
-This paper is about the structure of that closing, the cosmic court that will deliver it, the wisdom embedded in its long delay, and the ages of light and life that follow once the verdict is in.
+That moment has not yet come.
+When it does, the long planetary era we have been living through, the era inherited from a rebellion that broke out in our local system about the time the cave bear and the mammoth still walked the rivers of southern France, will close, and a different kind of history will begin.
+This paper traces the structure of that closing: the cosmic court that will deliver it, the wisdom embedded in its long delay, the resolutions the verdict will bring, and the ages of light and life that follow once the verdict is in.

 The Two Hundred Thousand Year Arc